mindedge/blade/readme.md

 ```
 ## Usage:

-Within the root directory of atutor, create four directories.
+Within the root directory of of your app, create four directories.
 1. ROOTDIR/bootrap
 2. ROOTDIR/config
 3. ROOTDIR/cache